5 Main Types of Plumbing Pipes

 - Made of plastic

-- Only been around 40 years so hard to tell how long it actually lasts
+- Was only invented around 40 years so hard to tell how long it actually lasts

 - Can handle temperatures up to 200 degrees